johnathankent/vue-loader/docs/en/features/scoped-css.md

 </style>

 <style scoped>
-/* These cascade only to to children elements of this component */
+/* These cascade only to children elements of this component */
 </style>
 ```